 Guidance for new students

-The Graduate Student Career Development center will email career development information to you upon your acceptance to the University.
-Once you have completed new student orientation, you can set up a meeting with one of our counselors.
+Graduate Student Career Development (GSCD) will email a welcome packet of information upon your enrollment at the University.
+Once you have completed the online new student process, you can set up a meeting with one of our coaches.

 Frequently Asked Questions

-- When will I have access to Graduate Student Career Development's (GSCD) services? answer
+- When will I have access to Graduate Student Career Development's (GSCD's) services? answer

 - I may want/need to work while I pursue my degree at the Elliott School.
 Where have students interned/worked? answer